openhealthcare/Covid-19-Reference-Library/content/_data_elements/111_telephony_service_activity_records.md

 first_letter: 0-9
 new:
 ---
 Aggregated view of calls to the NHS 111 service broken down by clinical commissioning group (CCG) and disposition code to allow for geographical and outcomes analysis.
+These are calls to the NHS 111 service which are specific to COVID-19.